bgebhardt/osx_bin/README.md

 In Terminal set your profile to Homebrew for the colors to work.

-To install run the following:
+To finish setting up bash install run the following:

 Now clone in the tools you need.
 Some are referenced by osx_bin
 ```